blueberry1312/math-magician/README.md

 ### Key Features <a name="key-features"></a>

-- Only setted react app.
+- Three pages using react route (home, calculator, quote).
+- Calculator page with simple calculations.
+- Quote page with random quote.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>